ddbc/Authority-Databases/README.rst

 The DDBC Time Authority Database has certain limitations.

-* Indication of the actual date ranges covered by dynasties, emperors and eras is not complete (see above_).
+* Indication of the actual date ranges covered by dynasties, emperors and eras is not complete (see `Dealing with prolepsis in East Asian calendars`_.
 As such the database does not give 100% reliable information about the historal duration of these periods.

 * The eclipse field indicates the day on which traditional sources report an eclipse, and is not fully populated.

 * Certain smaller, peripheral dynasties are not included in the database.

-.. _above: `Dealing with prolepsis in East Asian calendars`_